understanding-the-connected-home/book/README.md

 We don't know yet where it will lead us, but we invite you to come along for the ride and join the conversation.

-We keep writing this in public on Gitbook, and license the content under Creative Commons (by-nc-sa), so you can adapt and re-use the content, too.
+We keep writing this in public on Gitbook, and license the content under a [Creative Commons Attribution Non-Commercial license (BY-NC)](http://creativecommons.org/licenses/by-nc/4.0/), so you can adapt and re-use the content, too.
 If you'd like to get more heavily involved, please get in touch.